 Is Water Melon Healthy For Dogs?

+Spoiler alert: not a good idea!
 The danger with a watermelon rind is its texture and toughness.
-Just like seeds causing an intestinal blockage, a piece of rind that is not thoroughly chewed by your pet can back up their gastrointestinal tract.
+A piece of rind not thoroughly chewed by your pet can back up their gastrointestinal tract.
 Once you've separated the rind and seeds from the rest of the watermelon, it's safe for your dog.
+Keep things simple and stick to the juicy, red part of the fruit to avoid harm to your dog.
+Trust us, your pup will thank you for keeping the rind out of the picture, and you'll avoid any messy consequences.

 How to Feed a Dog Watermelon